tetchel/shexter/readme.md

 The first font is a bitmap font in XLFD format.
 The other two are Xft.
 The order depicts the glyph priority if there is overlap.

-So this setting would show Terminus for ASCII, WenQuanYi Micro Hei Mono for Chinese, and the wideS-ymbola for remaining Unicode characters such as emoji.
+So this setting would show Terminus for ASCII, WenQuanYi Micro Hei Mono for Chinese, and the Symbola for remaining Unicode characters such as emoji.

 **To do**: fix support for Noto Emoji, which is the same font that Android uses.